kdcouture/taskmaster-frontend/README.md

 [https://04e8aqkfe2.execute-api.us-west-2.amazonaws.com/Dev](https://04e8aqkfe2.execute-api.us-west-2.amazonaws.com/Dev)
 ##### Routes
 GET: /tasks - Displays all users.
-GET: /tasks/{id} - (TODO: Change id to user) - Displays all tasks assigned to the user.
+GET: /tasks/{user} - Displays all tasks assigned to the user.
 POST: /tasks - Adds a new task to the database.
+DELETE: /tasks/{id} - Deletes a given task.
 PUT: /tasks/{id}/state - Updates the history on a given task.
-PUT: /tasks/{id}/assign/{assignee} - (TODO: Add lambda function) - Adds a assignee to a task.
+PUT: /tasks/{id}/assign/{assignee} - Adds a assignee to a task.

 #### Lambda Functions